EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 The callback function has two parameters:

-- **request** - an object containing information about the request e.g data sent with the request
+- **request** - an object containing information about the request e.g data sent with the request (query strings, route parameters etc.)
 - **response** - an object used to send a response to the client once they make the request

 Here is an example of a route which sends back an array of restaurants when a **GET** request is made on the `/restaurants` endpoint: